schklom/Mirror-workflows/README.md

 ## ✨ Features:

 - [x] Record and transcribe audio right from your browser.
+- [x] Upload any media file (video, audio) in any format and transcribe it.
 - [x] Lightweight and beautiful UI.
 - [x] Self-hosted.
 No 3rd parties.
 - [x] **Docker compose** for easy self-hosting